Have you ever had a commercial property valuation done and wondered, “How did they come up with that number?”

 4. Hypothetical Development Approach: Best for redevelopment projects or properties

-If a property has redevelopment potential, the Hypothetical Development Approach is your go-to method to realise its highest and best use.
-This commercial valuation is ideal for vacant land with future development approval or potential or commercial sites with approved development plans.
+When a property has redevelopment potential, the Hypothetical Development Approach helps to realise its highest and best use.

 Residual Land Value (RLV) = Net Realisation Value (NRV) – Developer’s Profit